Light to moderate rain in parts of TN for next few days

-April 22: Light to moderate rain with thunder and lightning may occur at a few places in Tamil Nadu.

-April 23 and 24: Light to moderate rain with thunder and lightning at a few places over Tamil Nadu, Puducherry, and Karaikal.
+April 30: Light to moderate rain with thunder and lightning in many places over Tamil Nadu, Puducherry, and Karaikal The Nilgiris, Coimbatore, Erode, Theni, Dindigul, Tenkasi, Tirunelveli, and Kanyakumari districts will receive hail at one or two places.

-April 25: Light to moderate rain with thunder and lightning may occur at a few places in Tamil Nadu.
+May 1: Light to moderate rain with thunder and lightning is likely in most places in Tamil Nadu, Puducherry, and Karaikal.
+Nilgiris, Coimbatore, Erode, Theni, Dindigul, Namakkal, Karur, Tirupattur, Tiruppur, and Salem districts received heavy rainfall at one or two places.

-On April 21 and April 22, the maximum temperature may be 2–4 degrees Celsius above normal at a few places in Tamil Nadu and Puducherry.

 Visit news.dtnext.in to explore our interactive epaper!